Here's the deal:

 - Turn cellular access off by individual app: Settings --> Cellular

-If you're at the end of your billing cycle and really getting down to the wire on your remaining data, you could also turn off cellular usage for Apple Music.
+If you're at the end of your current month billing cycle and really getting down to the wire on your remaining data, you could also turn off cellular network access for Apple Music.
 I'm sure, however, that you're hoping it doesn't come to that.

-The Android OS also offers some handy features you can use to limit usage:
+The Android OS also offers some handy features you can use to limit unnecessary internet access:

 - Set a data limit: Settings --> Wireless & Networks --> Data Usage --> Set Data Limit (within this menu you can also choose when to receive a warning as you approach your limit).